jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 32. Click Run on the Logic App Designer, and then run the Contoso sports Web App and check out an Item.

-33. Run the admin website app, and select the last Details link in the list.
+33. Run the call center website app, and select the last Details link in the list.
     ![Screenshot of the Details link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image264.png "Details link")

 34. You should now see a Download receipt link because the database has been updated.